x3zou/ALOS2_batch_processing/README.md

 range sampling rate and PRF (azimuth) (using "samp_slc.csh").**

-### Step 3: generate "topo_ra.grd" and "trans.dat" for each subswath.
+### Step 3: generate "topo_ra.grd" and "trans.dat" for each subswath (run it in the top-level directory)
 ``` shell
 dem2topo_ra_swath.csh  n_swath  batch.config
 ```